curateteaching/digitalpedagogy/keywords/community.md

 The best online communities are, in many ways, extensions or enhancements of analog communities, developing local communities in ways otherwise not possible.
 In the same vein, many of the most compelling digital humanities projects are rooted in the values and best practices of civic engagement: collaboration, openness, active learning, and reciprocity.
 Both the digital humanities and civic engagement share commitment to community, and some of the most exciting work in community building happens at the intersection of these somewhat strange bedfellows.

 The artifacts below highlight this link between digital humanities and civic engagement, featuring local communities connected in new ways using digital technologies.
 They also offer ways of reframing academic communities or reimagining the value of humanities research for and with a broader community, creating scholarship that is not only public [see Jeff McClurken’s entry on “Public” in this collection] but also collaborative, drawing on community expertise alongside academic research.
 They celebrate communities, even as they challenge communities to ask difficult questions about our relationships inside and between our communities.
 They illustrate how digital tools can bridge humanities research and public humanities through engagement with GLAM institutions (galleries, libraries, archives, and museums).
+They explore new movements like digital public history (Owens) or activist digital humanities (Koh).
 Most importantly, they model ways that digital tools allow humanities research to be community-driven and community-generated, undermining the categories of teacher vs. student and expert vs. public.

 For the twenty-first-century humanist, the community is not our audience but our collaborator.
 If it is the role of the humanist to interrogate a term like community, it is also our deeper calling to fortify concepts like community that point to our shared humanity.
 The stories we tell and the questions we ask as humanists, especially digital humanists, can help us to find new reasons and ways to invest in our communities.